miamioh-roseaw/325-module3/readme.md

-<head>Before you begin this lab, you need to prepare your Jenkins-Server by opening a terminal and typing:</head>
+**Before you begin this lab, you need to prepare your Jenkins-Server by opening a terminal and typing:**

   sudo apt install -y python3-pip